-Eames was the representative for Rhode Island’s 1st congressional district and was a Republican.
+Eames was the representative for Rhode Island’s 1st congressional district as a Republican.
 He served from 1877 to 1879.

 He was previously the representative for Rhode Island’s 1st congressional district as a Republican from 1875 to 1877; the representative for Rhode Island’s 1st congressional district as a Republican from 1873 to 1875; and the representative for Rhode Island’s 1st congressional district as a Republican from 1871 to 1873.